karlstav/cava/README.md

 As of version 0.4.0 all options are done in the config file, no more command-line arguments!

-By default a configuration file is located in `$XDG_CONFIG_HOME/cava/config` or `$HOME/.config/cava/config`, but cava can also be made to use a different file with the `-p` option.
+By default a configuration file is created upon first launch in `$XDG_CONFIG_HOME/cava/config` or `$HOME/.config/cava/config`, but cava can also be made to use a different file with the `-p` option.

-If for some reason the config file is not in the config dir, copy the [bundled configuration file](/example_files/config) to the config dir manually.

 Sending cava a SIGUSR1 signal, will force cava to reload its configuration file.
 Thus, it behaves as if the user pressed <kbd>r</kbd> in the terminal.
 One might send a SIGUSR1 signal using `pkill` or `killall`.
 For example: